akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

-# Exercise 2: Deploy VM Scale Set
+# Exercise 2: Deploy an Azure Virtual Machine Scale Set
 Duration: 45 Minutes

 A VM scale set (VMSS) is a way to deploy several similar VMs with a single command – you can use a scale set to deploy between 0 to 1000 VMs.
 Scale sets have built-in high availability and integrate with Azure auto-scale.
 In last exercise, we used the **Azure Portal** to create a VM, so let's use the Azure CLI and ARM Template to deploy a VMSS and an app to it.